garethredfern/redfern-dev/content/articles/using-getters-and-setters-vuex.md

 ## Using Getters & Setters Vuex

 When you are working with data in your Vuex store, you will often need to update it using a form.
 Vuex holds everything in state so that you can display it in multiple areas of your application while keeping things in sync.
-Let’s look at an example of updating a users name.
+Let’s look at an example of updating a user's name.

-To update the users name, the standard approach is to dispatch an action which will commit a mutation to update the state.
+To update the user's name, the standard approach is to dispatch an action.
+The action will commit a mutation to update the state.
 You can’t update state directly, it needs to be handled via a mutation.

 To access the state, we can use a getter to fetch the current user’s name.
 To have that name update in the Vuex store we then need to use a setter which will dispatch an action.